matthijscox/EindhovenLogo.jl/README.md

 ## Technical details

-I am still looking for the official specs of the Eindhoven vibes, please email me if you know them.
-I measured the dimensions myself.
-They match visually when I overlay my vibes on top of the official vibes.
+I obtained the grid for the official Eindhoven vibes logo, which I used to estimate the logo dimensions:

 ![images/vibe-specs.png](https://raw.githubusercontent.com/matthijscox/EindhovenLogo.jl/main/images/vibe-specs.png)